 Well, there’s another issue — some people (who are not too familiar with contact forms) may not understand what this asterisk mark (*) stands for.
 For them, and for all, you can specify optional fields which denote all the other fields are obligatory.

 You necessarily don’t have to be too serious with the form.
 It can feel more engaging if it’s presented in a conversational way by spicing up some details.
 Let the users feel the vibe of your brand.
 With some graphics,

 Clear text for submission button

 When users come to the end of your form, they should know what happens next.
 The button must describe the action precisely.
 A good idea is to improve what’s written on the CTA, otherwise adding a line of text for stating what they can expect.
-A two or three-phrase word like “Get early access” confirms an increased conversion.
+A two or three-word phrase like “Get early access” confirms an increased conversion.
 Make it descriptive, make it clear.
 Don’t keep your users in the dark.

 Prebuilt templates are useful

 Ready form templates are highly effective regarding effortless action.
 Also, they can help with some inspiration to create a great form.
-WP Fluent Forms has three prebuilt forms to use instantly.
-If you use WordPress plugins for creating form, look for the plugins with templates.
+Fluent Forms has three prebuilt forms to use instantly.
+If you use WordPress plugins for creating forms, look for the plugins with templates.
 In case you have no idea which fields to include, the ready-to-use forms can ameliorate the process.

 Helper text, tooltips, and placeholder

 Don’t expect every user to be acquainted with the web forms.
 A number of people can get perplexed with what to write or what is the right version of a particular input.
 Helper text and placeholders – both can be highly beneficial to show the users the correct way.

 Your goal is to make the form unobtrusive for all the users.
 Adding placeholders makes the forms easier to understand and faster to fill.
 Tooltips are also some great rescuers to clarify complex items.
 Placeholders, however, are highly recommended.
 Between helper copy and tooltips – decide what to use based on your predicament.